Your Turn to Make Your Mark in Design

 Do you want your pupils to be engaged with the people and world around them?
-Do you want to give children an active role in innovation processes and enhance their knowledge and skills to participate in society?
-If your answer is yes, then design processes can be a strong approach to developing their knowledge and skill set.
+Do you want to improve children’s agency and enhance their knowledge and creative and empathic skills?
+If your answer is yes, then design processes can be a strong approach to developing their knowledge and skill set for the 21st century.
+The materials on this website support teachers in guiding pupils in mastering design skills.

 Children will develop creative thinking, empathy and other design skills and be able to make their mark in design; from the small-scale (the looks of a stamp) to large-scale (reducing plastic waste), in various domains such as play, education, re-use, design, architecture, transport, health care, landscaping and beyond.